 PHIL: Do you have any animosity or feel like you’re competing with those who are trying to change society through social action?
-It seems like there are more and more Christians who have devoted themselves to that.
+Seems like there are more and more Christians who have devoted themselves to that.

-PHIL: It’s often been said that politics made for strange bedfellows.
+PHIL: It’s often been said that politics makes strange bedfellows.
 One of the dangers, it seems to me, of the church aligning itself too closely to any political party or political agenda is that it requires a compromise.

-So, what I think we need to do is find the sinners.
+So I think what we need to do is find the sinners.
 You know, He didn’t come to call the righteous to repentance.
 As soon as you’ve elevated people to the point where they have a sense of their self-righteousness, they’re not going to get converted, they don’t need a physician.
 Having said that, let me say this.
-I’m sure there are many, many homosexuals, many women who have had abortions, many who have committed the culturally unacceptable sins who think that Christians hate them.
+I’m sure there are many, many homosexuals, many women who’ve had an abortion, many who’ve committed the culturally unacceptable sins who think that Christians hate them.

-PHIL: That’s a poignant truth that you brought out several times, that the hard-edged political agenda of the religious right is actually turning the mission field into the enemy.
+PHIL: That’s a poignant truth that you’ve brought out several times, that the hard-edged political agenda of the religious right is actually turning the mission field into the enemy.

-So what we want to say to those people is what you’re doing is wrong, what you’re doing is sinful, what you’re doing creates culpability before God and the Word of God says you’re going to be judged eternally for your sin, including the sin of rejecting His grace in Jesus Christ, repent and turn to the Savior.
+So what we want to say to those people is “What you’re doing is wrong, what you’re doing is sinful, what you’re doing creates culpability before God, and the Word of God says you’re going to be judged eternally for your sin, including the sin of rejecting His grace in Jesus Christ.
+Repent and turn to the Savior.”
 That takes care of the issue.
-You know, that deals with, as you said, from the heart.
+You know, that deals with it, as you said, from the heart.

-JOHN: You know, how complicated is the Great Commission?
+JOHN: You know, how complicated is the great commission?
 Go into all the world and preach the gospel to every creature.
-Just take that whole force of people, all their money, all their media, all their energy and direct it at the proclamation of the gospel of Jesus Christ.
-And that’s how we would fulfill the Great Commission.
-This isn’t the Great Commission.
+Just take that whole force of people, all their money, all their media, all their energy, and direct it at the proclamation of the gospel of Jesus Christ.
+And that’s how we would fulfill the great commission.
+This isn’t the great commission.
 This is no commission at all in the Bible.
 There’s this idea that we like a certain moral comfort zone for our kids so that it’s self-serving, so that it’s not nearly so burdened by the destitute sinner’s plight as it is by the impinged Christian’s discomfort, right?
-I mean, I just think we've got to get back to what the Great Commission is and I don't think it's ambiguous, I don't think it's fuzzy, I don't think it's hard to get.
-You go, you make disciples, which means you proclaim the gospel to every creature, you make disciples, you teach them everything that the Lord's commanded.
-That's the commission.

 PHIL: And the political activism that’s so popular today, you would see that as something that has diverted the church from its real mission.

-JOHN: Oh I wonder sometimes, what if we just transplanted all this...all these people doing this to 1950's Russia, what would they do where they had horrendous oppression, Atheism dominating a society?
-What would they do?
-If they did this, they’d wind up in Siberia for the rest of their lives, so they wouldn’t do that.
+JOHN: I wonder sometimes, what if we just transplanted all this - all these people doing this to 1950s Russia.
+What would they do where they had horrendous oppression, atheism dominating a society, what would they do?
+If they did this, they’d wind up in Siberia for the rest of their life, so they wouldn’t do that.

-Well I’ll tell you what they would do, I’ll tell you what the church did.
-The church patiently, carefully, one person at a time proclaimed the gospel.
-And when Parastroka(???) came and Glasnos(???) came...Boom, there were millions of Christians, millions of Christians above ground and under ground that surged into the light.
-And I’ve gone over there and ministered to these precious people who have told me with their own lips, “We wanted to be certain that if any of us ever went to prison ever it was for the gospel of Jesus Christ and nothing else.”
+I’ll tell you what they would do, I’ll tell you what the church did.
+The church patiently, carefully, one person at a time, proclaimed the gospel.
+And when perestroika came and glasnost came - boom, there were millions of Christians, millions of Christians above ground and underground that surged into the light.
+And I’ve gone over there and ministered to these precious people who’ve told me with their own lips, “We wanted to be certain that if any of us ever went to prison - ever - it was for the gospel of Jesus Christ and nothing else.”